 On a scorching summer day, toads can be seen burrowing into sandy soil to avoid the heat.
 Toads use their long legs to bury themselves, which they can do very fast.
 They conserve moisture by sheltering from the sun before coming once the sun has gone down.

 The tongue extends forwards very quickly and catches the prey on the tip, which is sticky.
-They then flick it back into the mouth when it is squashed between the jaws.
+They then flick it back into the mouth when squashed between the jaws.
 Toads do not have teeth, using bony jaws to crush prey instead.

 During the summer, many predators will feed on toads.
 Stoats are small mammals that will feed on toads during summer, as will many bird species, including gulls, crows, jays, herons, and egrets.